Arnab Goswami: Dr. Rajendra Kumar Pachauri v. Indu jain & Others

 On 25 May 2023, Goswami tendered his unconditional apology before the Delhi High Court in a 2016 contempt case moved by the former Executive Vice-Chairman of The Energy and Resources Institute, R.K.
 Pachauri.
 Pachauri had filed a plea in 2016, contending that the media houses were in contempt of court orders on publishing any news report or article or opinion relating to an ongoing case about allegations of sexual harassment against him.
 Several other media figures and companies were also mentioned in the plea filed by R.K.
 Pachauri, including Bennet & Coleman, The Economic Times, Raghav Ohri and Prannoy Roy.

 False information allegations (2025)

 In May 2025, the Indian National Congress filed a First Information Report (FIR) against Goswami, editor-in-chief of Republic TV, and Amit Malviya, head of the Bharatiya Janata Party's (BJP) IT cell.
 The complaint alleged that both individuals were involved in disseminating false information as part of a misleading campaign.

 In popular culture

 Barely Speaking with Arnub, an Indian mock comedy-talk-show produced by The Viral Fever spoofs Goswami's on-air personality with Biswapati Sarkar playing a caricaturised version of him.
-In Social media Aranab is compare with fictional character Lewis Prothero from V for Vendetta (film).